My field is vegetation science, i.e., the study of diversity and ecology of plant communities. Specifically, I am interested in:

 - plant invasions

-I am the head of the Vegetation Science Group at the Department of Botany and Zoology, Masaryk University.
+I am a Head of the Vegetation Science Group at the Department of Botany and Zoology, Masaryk University.
 Our group is involved in various national and international projects of vegetation research.
 In teaching, we emphasise practical skills in field vegetation sampling and application of up-to-date methods of data analysis.

 I am a Chief Editor of Applied Vegetation Science and Journal of Vegetation Science, official journals of the International Association for Vegetation Science (IAVS).
 With an international team of editors, we are developing these journals as leading international publication platforms for outstanding research in plant community ecology, including its application in nature conservation and ecological restoration.